ForgTav/E2EE-CropAutomation/README.md

 ## 🛠 Troubleshooting

 **1. Transvector Dislocator teleports randomly**\
-💡 Cover all water blocks to avoid targeting issues.\
+💡 Cover all water blocks to avoid targeting issues.
-💡 Make sure that the transvector dislocator is pointed at the blank farm
+💡 Make sure that the Transvector Dislocator is pointed at the blank farm.

 **2. Robot gets displaced**\
 💡 Make sure dislocator faces **forward**, not **up**.